Bake Play Smile

 When you're putting together a cheeseboard, or just a few crackers and nibbles, this warm blue cheese dip is a fabulous addition.

-Both mexican layer dip and beetroot dip are colourful favourites of mine as well, along with the ever popular, easy homemade hummus, spicy tzatziki dip and cream cheese dip.
-And when avocados are abundant, a fresh guacamole dip, served with corn chips and veggie sticks, is what I call a complete meal!
+Both mexican layer dip and beetroot dip are colourful favourites of mine as well, along with the ever popular smoked salmon dip, easy homemade hummus, spicy tzatziki dip and cream cheese dip.

 Why You're Going To Love This Recipe